SDFIdk/DHMQC/readme.txt

   Default compiler is some sort of gcc.

 look at the example "test.py" in the folder "qc" for some basic commands.
+A template for adding a new test, ready for wrapping in qc_wrap, can be found in qc/template.py